microsoft/DefendTheFlag/README.md

 ## About the author

-The maintainer is a Principal PM at Microsoft for Azure and Artificial Intelligence.
-You can find more of his work and thoughts at [Ciberesponce.com](https://ciberesponce.com)
+The maintainer is a Principal PM/Architect at Microsoft for the Cloud and Artificial Intelligence (C+AI) Security team.
+You can find more of his work and thoughts at [Ciberesponce.com](https://ciberesponce.com).

 ## Contributing